gavv/gavv.github.io/content/articles/016-dell-xps15.md

     This will affect some Gtk apps that do not respect "Custom DPI setting" and "Window Scaling" settings above.
 In my case, Xfce "Log out" popup for some reason ignores Xfce settings, but honors Xft.dpi.

+Configure i3:

+* just use large font size for i3, i3status, and rofi (or whatever you use)

 Configure LightDM [[source]](https://evren-yurtesen.blogspot.com/2017/10/lightdm-and-4k-displays.html):

 * create `/usr/local/bin/setup-lightdm`, make it executable, and add the following: